-Initially, verification for obtaining the signals at par with other addressable systems should be based on self certification basis by the service provider.
+Initially, verification for obtaining the signals at par with other addressable systems should be based on pre-certification from an approved agency as may be specified by TRAI.
 Thereafter, the QoS auditor appointed by TRAI can come up with the methodology and certify the eligibility of the distribution network/ service provider for getting the signals.
 6.2.5 What should be the treatment of hybrid cable networks in non-CAS areas which provide both types of service, i.e., analogue (without encryption) and digital (with encryption) services?

-In a hybrid environment, broadcasters should provide signals @a rate which is at par with other addressable systems but only for those subscribers who are receiving the service through STBs in an encrypted mode.
-For non addressable systems, there should be a separate agreement.
+• In a hybrid environment, broadcasters should provide signals @ a rate which is at par with other addressable systems but only for those subscribers who are receiving the service through STBs in an encrypted mode.
+However, since there is massive under-declaration by the MSOs/ Cable Operators such provision of signals (for addressable homes) should not affect the Non-CAS deal between the Hybrid operator and the broadcaster i.e. the subscriber base of the MSO/ CO should not be altered until and unless there is substantial penetration by way of STBs.